http-party/http-server/README.md

 This generates a cert-key pair and it will be valid for 3650 days (about 10 years).

-Then you need to run the server with `-S` for enabling SSL and `-C` for your certificate file.
+Then you need to run the server with `-S` for enabling Secure and `-C` for your certificate file.

 ``` sh
 http-server -S -C cert.pem